KubeRocketCI/docs/docs/use-cases/tekton-custom-pipelines.md

     ```

     :::note
-      The `helm-lint` task references to the default `pipeline-library` Helm chart which is applied to the cluster during EDP installation.
+      The `helm-lint` task references to the default `pipeline-library` Helm chart which is deployed to the cluster as part of the KubeRocketCI setup process.

-      The `runAfter` parameter shows that this Pipeline task will be run after the `hello` pipeline task.
+      The `runAfter` parameter indicates the execution sequence, specifying that the `helm-lint` task is scheduled to run subsequent to the completion of the `hello` task.
     :::

-6. Build Helm dependencies in the custom chart:
+6. Update Helm dependencies in the custom chart:

     ```bash
     helm dependency update .
     ```

-7. Ensure that the chart is valid and all the indentations are fine:
+7. Ensure that the chart is valid by running the following command:

     ```bash
     helm lint .